-If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and other legal restrictions on resale discussed in this prospectus lapse, the trading price of our securities could decline.
-Based on shares of common stock outstanding as of June 30, 2018, upon the closing of this offering we will have outstanding a total of 9,491,432 shares of common stock (including shares of common stock included in the units but excluding shares underlying the warrants included in the units).
-Of these shares, only the shares of common stock forming part of the unit sold in this offering by us, plus any shares of common stock forming part of the unit sold upon exercise of the underwriters' over-allotment option, will be freely tradable without restriction in the public market immediately following this offering (except for any shares purchased by our affiliates).
-Roth Capital Partners, however, may, in its discretion, permit our officers, directors and other stockholders who are subject to these lock-up agreements to sell shares prior to the expiration of the lock-up agreements.
+If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and other legal restrictions on resale discussed in this prospectus lapse, the trading price of our common stock could decline.
+Based on shares of common stock outstanding as of March 31, 2018, upon the closing of this offering we will have outstanding a total of shares of common stock sold in this offering by us, plus any shares sold upon exercise of the underwriters' over-allotment option, will be freely tradable without restriction in the public market immediately following this offering (except for any shares purchased by our affiliates, if any, and shares purchased through the directed share program).
+Roth Capital Partners, however, may, in its discretion, permit our officers, directors and other stockholders who are subject to these lock-up agreements.

 We expect that the lock-up agreements pertaining to this offering will expire 180 days from the date of this prospectus.
-After the lock-up agreements expire, up to an additional 6,131,432 shares of common stock will be eligible for sale in the public market, though such shares held by directors, executive officers and other affiliates and may be subject to volume limitations under Rule 144 under the Securities Act.
+After the lock-up agreements expire, up to an additional shares of common stock will be eligible for sale in the public market, though such shares held by directors, executive officers and other affiliates and may be subject to volume limitations under Rule 144 under the Securities Act.
 In addition, shares of common stock that are either subject to outstanding options or reserved for future issuance under our employee benefit plans will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, the lock-up agreements and Rule 144 and Rule 701 under the Securities Act.
-If these additional shares of common stock are sold, or if it is perceived that they will be sold, in the public market, the trading price of our securities could decline.
+If these additional shares of common stock care sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.

-After this offering, the holders of 3,930,573 shares of our common stock will be entitled to rights with respect to the registration of their shares under the Securities Act, subject to the lock-up agreements described above.
-See "Description of Securities-Registration Rights."
+After this offering, the holders of shares of our common stock will be entitled to rights with respect to the registration of their shares under the Securities Act, subject to the lock-up agreements described above.
+See "Description of Capital Stock-Registration Rights."
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act.
-Any sales of securities by these stockholders could have a material adverse effect on the trading price of our securities.
+Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.

-Future sales and issuances of our securities or rights to purchase securities, including pursuant to our equity incentive plans, could result in additional dilution to our stockholders and could cause our stock price to fall.
+Future sales and issuances of our common stock or rights to purchase common stock, including pursuant to our equity incentive plans, could result in additional dilution to our stockholders and could cause our stock price to fall.

-Sales of a substantial number of securities in the public market following the completion of this offering, or the perception that these sales might occur, could depress the market price of our securities and could impair our ability to raise capital through the sale of additional equity securities.
-We are unable to predict the effect that such sales may have on the prevailing market price of our securities.
+Sales of a substantial number of shares of our common stock in the public market following the completion of this offering, or the perception that these sales might occur, could depress the market price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.
+We are unable to predict the effect that such sales may have on the prevailing market price of our common stock.